-Literary Reference Center Plus features all of the content in Literary Reference Center, but includes additional valuable content, such as full-text resources focusing on plays/drama, poetry, religious literature, children's literature.
-This database also includes volumes of Fantasy/Science Fiction, Contemporary Literature, World Philosophy and Religious Literature and literary study guides covering American Literature, English Literature and literary genres.
+In addition to all of the content in Literary Reference Center, Literary Reference Center Plus includes full-text resources focusing on plays/drama, poetry, religious literature, and children's literature.
+This database also includes volumes of fantasy/science fiction, contemporary literature, world philosophy and religious literature, and literary study guides covering American Literature, English Literature, and literary genres.

 Updated weekly, Literary Reference Center Plus contains the following unique content:

 - Nearly 1,500 additional full-text literary reference books/works

 New contemporary literature titles from Salem Press, including...

 - Critical Survey of Shakespeare’s Sonnets that provides historical context and analysis for 25 of the Bard's sonnets